travis-ci/docs-travis-ci-com/user/deployment/npm.md

 ```

 If you tag a commit locally, remember to run `git push --tags` to ensure that
-your tags are uploaded to Github.
+your tags are uploaded to GitHub.

 You can explicitly specify the branch to release from with the **on** option: